cmu-odml/cmu-odml.github.io/labs_2022/01_pytorch_ffnns.md

 ----
 Now, experiment with different settings combining different input sizes with different depths and widths.

-12. Generate the same three plots as above, reporting the results of your experiments.
+12. Generate the same three plots as above, reporting the results of your experiments in each modality.
 Do you notice any interesting trends?
 What combination of input resolution, depth, and width seems to correspond to the best trade-off between accuracy and efficiency?
 Do you notice differences between latency and FLOPs?
 Explain your experimental process and discuss your results.

 Grading and submission (10 points)
 ----